jpellman/home-ansible/README.md

-# HomelabAnsible
+# DomicileAnsible

-Attempts at managing my home infrastructure using Ansible playbooks.
+Attempts at managing my home infrastructure using Ansible roles and playbooks.